When kids with ADHD get really angry, you may not think the two are related. But temper flare-ups are common with ADHD.

 How You Can Help

 Explain what you see.
-In the heat of the moment, kids with ADHD may not even be aware of how they’re coming across.
-You can help your child identify her emotions by calmly saying things like “You look really angry” or “You’re raising your voice at me.”
+In the heat of the moment, kids with ADHD may not be aware of how they’re coming across.
+You can help your child identify emotions by calmly saying things like “You look really angry” or “You’re raising your voice at me.”

 Show empathy to build empathy.
 What goes around comes around.
 Showing that you understand your child can help your child try to better understand you, too.
 You can say something like, “You’re not a morning person, and you can be grouchy when you wake up.
 I can see you’re feeling frustrated.
 Let’s talk about this after you’ve had some breakfast.”